pachamaltese/.github/README.md

 # Pachá — @pachamaltese

-Hi, I'm Pachá — a senior developer doing my best to contribute to the R programming language by writing code that eases some of its statistical and graphical techniques for domain specialized and regional uses.
-I'm a huge nerd/geek, extremely concerned about reproducibility, I love Corto Maltese, Rick and Morty, Adventure Time, I try to read as much as I can, and I played rugby 🏉.
+Hi, I'm Pachá — a senior developer doing my best to try to focus on my work.
+I'm a huge nerd/geek, extremely concerned about workflow reproducibility, I love Corto Maltese, Rick and Morty, Adventure Time, I try to read as much as I can, and I played rugby 🏉.
+I used to contribute a lot to the R programming language by writing code that eases some of its statistical and graphical techniques for domain specialized and regional uses, but now I spend my days using the code that I wrote in the past than creating new contributions.

 ## Get in touch